idia640/presentations/week08/PITCHME.md

 Backchanneling
 Confirmation

-How do they do it?
-A process for preventing error repair.
+How does Starbucks prevent error?
-Starbucks order (slot filling)
+Starbucks uses a slot-filling technique

 Every signal is part of presentation phase of a projected contribution.
 If there is trouble, a new project is initiated.